Ludwig van Beethoven: Heroic style

 In the autumn of 1808, after having been rejected for a position at the Royal Theatre, Beethoven received an offer from Napoleon's brother Jérôme Bonaparte, then king of Westphalia, for a well-paid position as Kapellmeister at the court in Cassel.
 To persuade him to stay in Vienna, Archduke Rudolf, Prince Kinsky and Prince Lobkowitz, after receiving representations from Beethoven's friends, pledged to pay him a pension of 4000 florins a year.
 In the event, Rudolf paid his share of the pension on the agreed date.
 Kinsky, immediately called to military duty, did not contribute and died in November 1812 after falling from his horse.
 The Austrian currency destabilised and Lobkowitz went bankrupt in 1811 so that to benefit from the agreement Beethoven eventually had recourse to the law, which in 1815 brought him some recompense.

-The imminence of war reaching Vienna itself was felt in early 1809.
+The imminence of war reaching Vienna was felt in early 1809.
 In April, Beethoven completed writing his Piano Concerto No. 5 in E♭ major, Op.
 73, which the musicologist Alfred Einstein has called "the apotheosis of the military concept" in Beethoven's music.
 Rudolf left the capital with the Imperial family in early May, prompting Beethoven's piano sonata Les Adieux (Sonata No. 26, Op.
 81a), actually titled by Beethoven in German Das Lebewohl (The Farewell), of which the final movement, Das Wiedersehen (The Return), is dated in the manuscript with the date of Rudolf's homecoming of 30 January 1810.

 During the French bombardment of Vienna in May, Beethoven took refuge in the cellar of his brother Kaspar's house.
 The subsequent occupation of Vienna and disruptions to cultural life and to Beethoven's publishers, together with Beethoven's poor health at the end of 1809, explain his significantly reduced output during this period, although other notable works of the year include his String Quartet No. 10 in E♭ major, Op.
 74 (The Harp) and the Piano Sonata No. 24 in F♯ major, Op.
 78, dedicated to Josephine's sister Therese Brunsvik.